Lorton Reformatory: History

-Cultural Arts Center
+Cultural Arts Center and Housing

 In 2002, The Lorton Arts Foundation sought to reuse the property of the former prison.
 The idea was to reconstruct and repair the prison facility and transform it into a Cultural Arts Center, to be known as the Workhouse Arts Center.
 Of course, much had to be altered to serve in such a capacity.
 In 2004, approval from The Fairfax County Board of Supervisors allowed the project to get under way.
 Soon after the decision was made to repurpose the land and old historic buildings, restoration began.
 Walls were repaired, rooms were completely cleared, and the tall fences around the property were taken down.

 In 2008, the Arts Center was ready to be used by the public after four years to build and restore six separate buildings, transforming them into headquarters for hobbies and activities of all types.
 Ceramics, photography, painting, theatre, film and much more is now offered and accessible by the public within the center.
 Classes are offered in most or all of the categories offered.

 The Arts Center also houses famous pieces of art by local and renown artists.
 Well-known artists have visited the center to teach and to present their work.
 With over 800 different art classes offered, this has become a popular destination for the aspiring artist.

 Along with the Workhouse Arts Center, the former prison yard has now become home to baseball and soccer fields.
 With much ground still available, plans are in place to add more athletic fields.
 Many attend a yearly walk through the old grounds, and stages have been set up to host local theater organizations.
 Walk-throughs and tours were offered before the restoration began in 2004 to view rooms such as the cafeteria, Warden's office, shower room, and cell dorms.
 Guard towers still surround the grounds.